Moshe Mordechai Epstein: Childhood

-Epstein was born in Bakst, in the Vilna district of Lithuania, on the 20th of Adar, 5626 (1866), to Rabbi Tzvi Chaim and Baila Chana Epstein.
+Epstein was born in Bakst, in the Vilna district of Lithuania (today located in Iwye district of Grodno region in Belarus), on the 20th of Adar, 5626 (1866), to Rabbi Tzvi Chaim and Baila Chana Epstein.
 His father, who served as the rabbi of Bakst, had been affectionately referred to during his days in the Volozhin yeshiva as "the Bakst Genius".
 Moshe Mordechai's genius was detected from a very early age and he was called the illui from Bakst.
 The child prodigy began studying in the Volozhin yeshiva at the age of 16, under the guidance of the legendary Torah giant Rabbi Chaim Soloveitchik.
 There, he met his brother-in-law-to-be, Rabbi Isser Zalman Meltzer, and, in 1889, married Menucha Frank, the eldest "Frank sister".

 Leadership

 After his marriage, Epstein moved to his wife's hometown, in Kovno, and was joined there two years later by Rabbi Meltzer, following his marriage to Epstein's sister-in-law, Baila Hinda Frank.
 In Kovno, the two scholars studied under the renowned mussar master, Rabbi Yitzchak Blazer, known in yeshivos as "Reb Itzele Peterburger", one of Rabbi Yisrael Salanter's foremost disciples.
 It was there that they became intrigued with the study of mussar.

 In 1894, both rabbis started teaching in the famed Slabodka yeshiva, which was not far from Kovno.
 In 1897, Nosson Tzvi Finkel, Slabodka's famed mashgiach ruchani), invited Epstein to become the rosh yeshiva.
 Epstein accepted the post, while Meltzer moved together with some of his best talmidim to the town of Slutsk to lead the Ridvaz's yeshiva there.
 The Slabodka yeshiva flourished under the joint leadership of Rabbis Epstein and Finkel, and many of its students were crucial in nurturing the spiritual level of the Jewish people in subsequent generations.
 For a list of notables, see Slabodka yeshiva.